-Alongside several other 2018 event trends that are shaping the industry, the mobile event app will continue to have much influence over events throughout this year and beyond.
-Developments in app capabilities as well as new guidelines introduced by Apple have both propelled event app providers to evolve and innovate at a faster-than-expected pace.
+Developments in-app capabilities, as well as new guidelines introduced by Apple, have both propelled event app providers to evolve and innovate at a faster-than-expected pace.
 Luckily, this is good news for event organizers.

 The following blog post is meant to help you traverse the terrains of the new event app landscape and better understand how to choose an event app that will align with your event goals.

 Apple’s New App Guidelines

 To back track a bit, let’s revisit the moment when the trajectory of event apps had significantly shifted.
 During Apple’s 2017 World Wide Developer’s Conference (WWDC), the company released several updates to their App Store guidelines.
 You can see many of these changes projected on a screen behind Phil Schiller at WWDC 2017.
 However, there is only one that is of principal importance to event technology stakeholders.

 Though this new guideline was relatively quiet compared to other huge announcements made at WWDC, it was nonetheless a significant piece of news for companies’ whose business model depends on their app development.
 The consequences became more clear when the specific wording of the new guideline was made available for all to digest.